kobe-joao/ZReviewTender/README.md

 ### GoogleTranslateProcessor
 - class: `GoogleTranslateProcessor`, no need to chane, it's point to lib/Processors/`GoogleTranslateProcessor`.rb
 - enable: true/false enable this Processor or Not
-- googleTranslateAPIKeyFilePath: `/gcp_key.json` Google Translate GCP Service Account JSON Private Key File Path `*.json`,placed it to /config/ folder (releated path with config yml file)
+- googleTranslateAPIKeyFilePath: `/gcp_key.json` Google Translate GCP Service Account JSON Private Key File Path `*.json`,placed it to /config/ folder (related path with config yml file)
 - make sure the service account have the right access(Google Translate API)
 - googleTranslateTargetLang: `zh-TW` Target translated language
 - googleTranslateTerritoriesExclude: ["zh-hant","TWN"…] (Territor(TWN/JPN...) for Apple or Language(zh-hant,en...)
 For Android review that didn't need to translate.